A lemony slow cooker chicken breast recipe topped with capers and fresh parsley

 The oven is best if you have time — just heat it at 250ºF, covered with foil, and add a little extra broth or sauce if needed.
 If you’re short on time, the microwave works too.
 Just cover it and add a splash of broth to keep it from drying out.

-If you’re craving a cozy and easy chicken dinner that fits your healthy lifestyle or WW plan, this Crockpot Chicken Piccata is the answer.
+If you’re craving a cozy and easy chicken dinner that fits your healthy lifestyle plan, this Crockpot Chicken Piccata is the answer.
 Save this one to your favorite slow cooker recipes board — you’ll want it on repeat!

 MORE SLOW COOKER CHICKEN MEALS